slawkens/myaac-docs/quick-start.md

 ## Docker

-🔴IMPORTANT: This is not recommended setup for production/live servers!
+🔴__IMPORTANT__: This is not recommended setup for production/live servers!
 Use only for local development!

 Prerequisites: